A food allergy is a type 1 hypersensitivity reaction which occurs in 6% to 8% of children and about 2 % of the adult population.

 Click Here!
 This ailment is considered to arise in those who have genetic predispositions together with sudden exposures to allergens during the early years of their life as an effect of suffering from gastrointestinal, respiratory tract or nasal mucosa.
 It has certainly been proven to be caused by the proteins found in some foods.
 Once ingested and during the digestion process, the immune system incorrectly identifies the protein as a foreign body.
 There are some proteins in food that are not absorbed correctly during the process of digestion or absorbed into the body, and they are marked by the immunoglobulin E (IgE).

 IgE is an antibody which is formed plasma cells and lymphocytes which respond to the stimulus created by the immunoglobulin.
 This antibody is solely involved in the allergic reactions or disorders and even some parasitic functions from which we suffer.
 Through ongoing research a second type of food allergy has also been identified one which is classed as a non-IgE syndrome.
 This is one in which the T-cells play a vital role.

-CLICK BELOW To Find Out How To Beat Your Hives In Just 3 Weeks
+CLICK BELOW To Find Out How To Beat Your Hives In Less Than a Month!

 There are many foods around these days which can trigger allergic symptoms or reactions.